Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Preliminaries

 The \emph{von Neumann entropy} of $\rho\in \mathcal{S}(A)$ is defined as $H(A)_\rho\coloneqq -\tr[\rho\log \rho]$.
 For $\rho\in \mathcal{S}(AB)$, the \emph{conditional entropy} of $A$ given $B$ is $H(A|B)_\rho \coloneqq H(AB)_\rho -H(B)_\rho$ and the \emph{mutual information} between $A$ and $B$ is $I(A:B)_\rho \coloneqq H(A)_\rho+H(B)_\rho-H(AB)_\rho$.
 The \emph{R\'enyi entropy (of order $\alpha$)} of $\rho\in \mathcal{S}(A)$ is defined as $H_\alpha (A)_\rho \coloneqq\frac{1}{1-\alpha}\log \tr[\rho^\alpha]$ for $\alpha\in (-\infty,1)\cup (1,\infty)$, and for $\alpha \in \{1,\infty\}$ as the corresponding limits.

 The \emph{quantum relative entropy} is defined for $\rho\in \mathcal{S}(A)$ and a positive semidefinite $\sigma\in \mathcal{L}(A)$ as

 if $\rho\ll \sigma$ and $D(\rho\| \sigma)\coloneqq \infty$ else.
-The mutual information of $\rho_{AB}\in \mathcal{S}(AB)$ can be expressed in terms of the quantum relative entropy in the following ways.
+The mutual information of $\rho_{AB}\in \mathcal{S}(AB)$ can be expressed in terms of the quantum relative entropy in the following ways~\cite{gupta2014multiplicativity,hayashi2016correlation,mckinlay2020decomposition}.

-The latter two equalities can be derived via Klein's inequality, as elucidated in~\cite[Eq.~(35)]{mckinlay2020decomposition}.
-The argument based on Klein's inequality implies (due to the positive definiteness of the quantum relative entropy) that the corresponding minimizers are uniquely given by $\rho_A$ and $\rho_B$, i.e.,
+The latter two equalities can be derived based on the non-negativity of the quantum relative entropy~\cite{mckinlay2020decomposition}.
+This argument implies that the corresponding minimizers are uniquely given by $\rho_A$ and $\rho_B$, i.e.,